|

 Chunky blue knit blanket on grey chair.

-Scroll down for the free blanket knitting pattern!
+Scroll down for the knitted blanket pattern!

 picture of easy chunky knit nocca blanket